CJGreig/QGIS-Documentation/docs/training_manual/Lab1_PartC/PartC.rst

    Note

-   Join Layer:    The layer we are trying to get elevation from i.e., 'GPS_groundtruth Join Field:    refers to the field from the 'GPS_groundtruth' layer that matches the
+   Join Layer =   the layer we are trying to get elevation from i.e., 'GPS_groundtruth Join Field =   refers to the field from the 'GPS_groundtruth' layer that matches the
-                  field from the 'CSV_groundtruth' layer Target Field:  The field from 'CSV_groundtruth' that matches the field of 'GPS_groundtruth'.
+                  field from the 'CSV_groundtruth' layer Target Field = The field from 'CSV_groundtruth' that matches the field of 'GPS_groundtruth'.
-                  In this example, they both happen to be called fid, but the names of the fields do not need to be the same, so long as the values match Joined Field:  You can select which fields you would like to add to your 'CSV_groundtruth' layer.
+                  In this example, they both happen to be called fid, but the names of the fields do not need to be the same, so long as the values match Joined Field=  You can select which fields you would like to add to your 'CSV_groundtruth' layer.
                   We only want ele (elevation)

 #.
 Click OK.
 Then go and look at the attribute table for 'CSV_groundtruth':